raquelmrti/itacademy-vue-sprint-5/README.md

 Make a button that fetches a joke from the API every time it's clicked on, and show the joke through the console.

 ##### ✅ Finished: 14/03/2023

+**— Exercise 2**

+Print the joke on screen instead of showing it through the console, and make a basic layout for the page.

+##### ✅ Finished: 14/03/2023